 Here are our experts' top picks for must-have air fryer features.

-The five most important features to look for in an air fryer
+Five great features to look for in an air fryer

 1. A rotating basket

-The key to perfect air-fried food is evenly-distributed heat – it can mean the difference between hot chip heaven and half-crisp, half-soggy potato disappointment.
+The key to perfect air-fried food is evenly distributed heat – it can mean the difference between hot chip heaven and half-crisp, half-soggy potato disappointment.

-For most air fryers, pulling out the basket and shaking it is the best method, but each time you do this, it releases heat, which means cooking will take longer.
 And if your air fryer doesn't have a timer or alert to remind you, you'll have to remember to do it yourself.
 (Tricky to do when you're juggling multiple things at dinner time.)

 If you want to level up your air fryer game, go for a model that has a rotating basket.
 They're ideal if you're a forgetful cook or if you want to ensure your chicken nuggets and chips come out perfectly crisp every time.

-You'll only find rotating baskets in benchtop oven air fryers – the type that look like miniature square ovens.
-They may have an opening door at the front or they open from the top.
-These can sometimes be more expensive than drawer types and take up more space on your counter, so bear that in mind if you're looking for a rotating basket model.
+You'll generally only find rotating baskets in benchtop oven air fryers – the type that look like miniature square ovens.
+They may have a door at the front or open from the top.

 2. A twin basket (but make sure it also has this one feature)

-A double basket allows you to prepare foods with different cooking times and temperatures at the same time, like chicken nuggets and chips.
-This can be a handy feature if you want to use your air fryer for preparing a whole meal.
+A double or twin basket allows you to prepare foods with different cooking times and temperatures at the same time, like chicken nuggets and chips.

 If you're going to buy a twin air fryer, though, make sure it has a sync function.
 This takes care of the timing so both baskets finish cooking at the same time, meaning you're not stuck with cold chips and scalding-hot nuggets.